List of current champions in All Elite Wrestling: Tag Team

 The AEW World Tag Team Championship is AEW's traditional tag team title, being contested by teams of two wrestlers.
-It is held by first time champions The Gunns (Austin Gunn and Colten Gunn).
-They defeated The Acclaimed (Anthony Bowens and Max Caster) on the February 8, 2023, episode of Dynamite.
+It is held by first-time champions Brodido (Brody King and Bandido).
+They defeated previous champions The Hurt Syndicate (Bobby Lashley and Shelton Benjamin) and FTR (Cash Wheeler and Dax Harwood) in a three-way tag team match at Forbidden Door on August 24, 2025.

 The AEW World Trios Championship is a six-man tag team championship, contested by teams of three wrestlers, referred to as trios.
-It is held by first time champions The House of Black (Malakai Black, Brody King, and Buddy Matthews), who defeated The Elite (Kenny Omega, Matt Jackson, and Nick Jackson) on March 5, 2023, at Revolution.
+It is held by first-time champions The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata), who defeated the Death Riders (Claudio Castagnoli, Wheeler Yuta, and Jon Moxley) at Dynamite: Spring BreakThru on April 16, 2025.